Spades Labour Hire - labour responsibilities CONDUCT MANUAL

-BEFORE THE JOB STARTS
+Things your need to be familiar with BEFORE THE JOB STARTS

 As soon as you receive your next job details, here's a quick checklist for you to follow to make sure you’re all set for the job.

-Do you have the necessary requirements?
+Do you have the requirements?

 This means that once you receive the job details and description, you should only accept the jobs that you’re 100% sure you can deliver.

-Furthermore, do not accept work if you are not feeling well.
+✅Furthermore, do not accept work if you are not feeling well.
 It may cause you to delay your recovery.

-Check the job address
+Check the job address in Google Maps

 Make sure you put the address in Google Maps and check if you can be there for the designed work hours (from start to finish).

-Know who you’re working for.
+Know who you’re working with and what they do

 As a casual worker for a labour-hire company, you often may get sent to work for different companies.
 This means that you will have different supervisors and trades.